Regional Competitions Rules

-2.12 Competitors who have equipment that is supplied by judges and which need to be repaired, will receive additional time or compensation as determined by judges in consultation with chief judge.
+2.12 Competitors who need to have equipment that is supplied by the organisation repaired will receive additional time or compensation as determined by judges in consultation with chief judge.

-2.13 No photos/videos/recordings may be taken before the competition by anyone other than an WSNZ official.
-Once the competition has officially started, anyone can take photos/videos/recordings and share/post them.
+2.13 No photos/videos/recordings to be taken before the competition by anyone other than a WSNZ official.
+Once the competition has officially started anyone can take photos/videos/recordings and share/post them.
 Photos/videos/recordings may be used in promotional material for WSNZ.
-Please advise the regional coordinator if you do not wish these to be used.

 3.1 A safety check of the work site must be undertaken prior to commencement of competition.